rasa-kelompok-6/rasa-chatbot/README.md

 Activate with `conda activate 'env-name'`, example `conda activate RasaInstall`

 ## If you create a new environment
 run `conda install ujson`, `conda install tensorflow`, and `pip install rasa`.
-And then initialize with `rasa init`
+If you want a new project, then initialize with `rasa init`

 ## If you dont
-Just run `rasa shell` to run on shell, or `rasa train` if you want to train model with new data.
+`rasa shell` to run on shell

+`rasa train` if you want to train model with new data

+`rasa run -m models --enable-api --cors "*"` if you want to run on website.
+Then open index.html

 # Dependencies